 Capture the essence of Tokyo’s vibrant street art, iconic shrines, and pop culture on a private tour.
 Discover the most Instagrammable places and let your creativity soar!

-- Senso-ji Temple - Sensō-ji is a Buddhist temple situated in Asakusa.
+- Senso-ji Temple - Sensō-ji is a renowned Buddhist temple situated in Asakusa.
 This vibrant and well-loved temple is marked by the Kaminarimon Gate (Thunder Gate) at its entrance.
-From this gate, both locals and tourists stroll along Nakamise-Dori, a historic street lined with souvenir shops, until they reach the second gate, the Hozomon.
-Outside the main…
+From here, both locals and tourists stroll along Nakamise-Dori, a historic street lined with souvenir shops, leading to the second gate, the Hozomon.
+Outside Tokyo’s…

-- Senso-ji Temple - Sensō-ji is a Buddhist temple situated in Asakusa.
+- Senso-ji Temple - Sensō-ji is a renowned Buddhist temple situated in Asakusa.
 This vibrant and well-loved temple is marked by the Kaminarimon Gate (Thunder Gate) at its entrance.
-From this gate, both locals and tourists stroll along Nakamise-Dori, a historic street lined with souvenir shops, until they reach the second gate, the Hozomon.
-Outside the main hall and pagoda of Tokyo’s oldest temple, visitors will find a fountain for hand washing, small stalls selling charms, and rows of drawers for reading their daily fortune.
+From here, both locals and tourists stroll along Nakamise-Dori, a historic street lined with souvenir shops, leading to the second gate, the Hozomon.
+Outside Tokyo’s oldest temple’s main hall and pagoda, visitors will find a hand-washing fountain, small stalls selling charms, and rows of drawers for daily fortune readings.

-The temple grounds provide excellent photo opportunities during the trading hours of Nakamise-Dori when the crowds are sparse.
-If visiting early in the morning, be mindful of the shadows cast on some temple buildings by the surrounding skyscrapers.
-The main hall is open daily from 6am to 5pm, while the temple grounds are always accessible, and entrance is free.
+The temple grounds provide excellent photo opportunities during Nakamise-Dori’s trading hours when the area is less crowded.
+If visiting early in the morning, be mindful of the shadows cast on some temple buildings by nearby skyscrapers.
+The main hall is open daily from 6 am to 5 pm, while the temple grounds are always accessible, and entry is free.

-- Hie Jinjya - If a trip to Kyoto to see the famous Fushimi Inari-taisha Torii gates isn’t possible, don’t worry.
-There’s a tunnel of 90 red torii gates right in the heart of Tokyo.
-If unaware of the city’s shrines, this spot might be missed, yet it is one of Tokyo’s hidden photography gems.
-Hie Shrine is a significant shrine in Tokyo and serves as the starting point of Sannō Matsuri, one of the three great Japanese festivals from the Edo period.
-Nestled on a tree-covered hilltop, Hie Shrine is a peaceful place where locals come to worship.
+Hie Jinjya - If a trip to Kyoto to see the famous Fushimi Inari-taisha Torii gates isn’t possible, don’t worry.
+Tokyo offers a tunnel of 90 red torii gates.
+Without prior knowledge of the city’s shrines, this spot might be overlooked, yet it is one of Tokyo’s hidden photography gems.
+Hie Shrine is a significant shrine in Tokyo and serves as the starting point for Sannō Matsuri, one of the three great Japanese festivals from the Edo period.
+Nestled on a tree-covered hilltop, Hie Shrine is a peaceful place for locals to worship.

-- Shibuya Crossing - A visit to Tokyo wouldn’t be complete without a photo at Shibuya Crossing.
-Known as the world’s busiest pedestrian crosswalk, Shibuya Crossing is also home to the bronze statue of Hachikō.
-This Japanese Akita dog is celebrated for his extraordinary loyalty, waiting at Shibuya Station daily for nine years after his owner’s untimely death.
+Shibuya Crossing - A visit to Tokyo wouldn’t be complete without a photo at Shibuya Crossing.
+Known as the world’s busiest pedestrian crosswalk, Shibuya Crossing also features the bronze statue of Hachikō, the loyal Japanese Akita dog who waited at Shibuya Station daily for nine years after his owner’s passing.

 A popular vantage point to observe the organized chaos is from the second floor of Tsutaya Starbucks.

-The ideal time to visit Shibuya Crossing is around dusk or later, as thousands of locals and tourists gather for dining or shopping.
+The ideal time to visit Shibuya Crossing is around dusk or later when thousands of locals and tourists gather for dining or shopping.
 Capture a long exposure photo of the bustling intersection against the backdrop of neon-lit buildings.

 - Meiji Jingu Shrine - Sake Barrels @ Meiji Shrine, The Meiji Jingu (Meiji Shrine) is Tokyo’s largest and most renowned Shinto Shrine.
 Spanning 175 acres on the edge of Shibuya, the precinct houses a vast collection of decorative sake barrels known as kazaridaru.
-Traditionally, sake has served as a bridge between the people of Japan and the gods, with sake breweries annually donating barrels to the enshrined deities for use in ceremonies and festivals.
+Traditionally, sake has served as a bridge between the Japanese people and the gods, with sake breweries annually donating barrels for ceremonies and festivals.

 The Meiji Shrine is about a 10-minute walk from Harajuku Station.
 It is open daily from sunrise to sunset, and entry to the shrine precinct is free.
 Please be respectful and stay in front of the rope for photos.

-- Takeshita Street - Dubbed “the cutest street in Tokyo,” Takeshita Street is located in Harajuku.
+Takeshita Street - Dubbed “the cutest street in Tokyo,” Takeshita Street is located in Harajuku.
 It offers an abundance of cuteness, from kawaii clothing shops to pink crepe shops and rainbow cotton candy vendors.
-The crepe shops are among the most popular local selfie spots.
+The crepe shops are popular local selfie spots.

-The lanes appear to be from a bygone era, sharply contrasting with the modernity of the surrounding Shinjuku District.
+The lanes appear to be from a bygone era, contrasting sharply with the modernity of the surrounding Shinjuku District.
 Omoide Yokocho is also known as “Memory Lane,” reflecting its unchanged nature over time.
-The enticing aroma of street food and brightly lit lanterns are sure to draw visitors in.
+The enticing aroma of street food and brightly lit lanterns are sure to draw you in.

-This is an excellent spot for capturing nostalgic Tokyo Instagram shots, as well as enjoying delicious Japanese cuisine!
+This is an excellent spot for capturing nostalgic Tokyo Instagram shots and enjoying delicious Japanese cuisine!

-- Shinjuku Golden Gai - Shinjuku Golden Gai is a small area in Tokyo brimming with character.
-It boasts a unique and captivating nightlife scene, with small bars clustered together along narrow alleys and passageways.
+- Shinjuku Golden Gai - Shinjuku Golden Gai is a compact area in Tokyo brimming with character.
+It boasts a unique and captivating nightlife scene, with small bars nestled together along narrow alleys and passageways.

-The lanes are only wide enough for a single person to pass through, making it an ideal place to photograph Tokyo’s city streets.
+The lanes are only wide enough for one person to pass through, making it an ideal location for photographing Tokyo’s city streets.

-Visitors can easily capture all the unique elements in one frame.
+You can easily capture all the distinctive elements in one frame.
 At night, when the lights dim and the lanterns and neon signs illuminate, this area becomes especially enchanting.

 -